Big Ten fines MSU $100K, reprimands Mich for tunnel melee - WHIZ News

 No. 2 Michigan secured the Big Ten East Division title by beating rival Ohio State, and is preparing to face unranked Purdue in the conference championship game.
 A win would give the Wolverines a spot in the College Football Playoff.

-Michigan State won five games under third-year coach Mel Tucker, who helped them go 11-2 last season with a second straight win over the Wolverines.
+Michigan State won five games under Tucker, who helped them go 11-2 last season with a second straight win over the Wolverines.

+Michigan athletic director Warde Manuel said the Big Ten’s reprimand was related to a fan touching Tucker as he walked into the tunnel, actions he said were “wholly unacceptable.”

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://bit.ly/3pqZVaF